odioski/FWCracker_v3/README.md

 	git clone https://github.com/odioski/FWCracker_v3.git

-Install PyInstaller if you don't already have it:
+Download PyInstaller if you don't already have it:

 	pip install pyinstaller